Marker Logo

 Topics.
 This historical marker is listed in this topic list: Animals.
 A significant historical date for this entry is January 31, 1994.

 Location.
 38° 9.295′ N, 121° 41.392′ W. Marker is in Rio Vista, California, in Solano County.
-Marker is on Main Street near North Front Street, on the right when traveling north.
+It is on Main Street near North Front Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Rio Vista CA 94571, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Veterans of Foreign Wars (here, next to this marker); Pony Express River Steamer “New World” (within shouting distance of this marker); Rio Vista Waterfront Warehouses (approx. 0.3 miles away); The Monitor
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Veterans of Foreign Wars (here, next to this marker); Pony Express River Steamer “New World” (within shouting distance of this marker); Rio Vista Waterfront Warehouses (approx. 0.3 miles away); The Monitor

 Paid Advertisement